mozilla-services/qdo/docs/api/queuey.rst

-The connection uses a connection pool as provided by the `requests <http://docs.python-requests.org>`_ library and turns on keep alive connections by default.
+The connection uses a connection pool as provided by the `requests <http://docs.python-requests.org>`_ library and turns on keep alive connections.
 SSL is supported by default and certificates will be checked for validity.
 If you want to use a private certificate, you can configure the path to it via the `ca_bundle` option in the configuration file.

 .. automodule:: qdo.queuey